terryaney/Extensibility.ExcelDNA.Sample/Readme.md

 #### Handling Ribbon Events for Visibility and Enabled State

-To manually refresh the state of the ribbon, we need to call the `InvalidateControl` method on the `IRibbonUI` object.
+To manually refresh the state of the ribbon, we need to call the `IRibbonUI.Invalidate` method.
 Therefore, in the `Ribbon_OnLoad` method, we store the `IRibbonUI` object in a class level variable.
 Simple examples of the `Ribbon_GetVisible` and `Ribbon_GetEnabled` methods are also listed.

 ```csharp
 public partial class Ribbon